WebAssembly/design/BinaryEncoding.md

 Note: Currently, the only sizes used are `varint7`, `varint32` and `varint64`.

+### Non-canonical LEB128

+Both `varuintN` and `varintN` can be encoded with non-canonical LEB128 values where:

+* non-significant zero `0x80` bytes are present in an over-large encoding; and / or
+* non-significant LEB128 bits are ignored.

+In both cases, the _N_ bit limitation applies.

 ## Language Types

 All types are distinguished by a negative `varint7` values that is the first byte of their encoding (representing a type constructor):